 585.258.1709 | csmith@thegrhf.org

-Chiara Smith is a program officer at the Greater Rochester Health Foundation with more than 20 years of experience within the non for profit and human services industry.
+Area of Focus: Racial Health Equity Chiara Smith is a program officer at the Greater Rochester Health Foundation with more than 20 years of experience within the non for profit and human services industry.
 Smith currently serves as co-chair for the Community Voices Network (United Way) as well as the Health Foundation’s “Change Team.”
 Smith is a proud member of the African American Health Coalition (Common Ground).
-Smith completed the Diversity and Inclusion Certificate program from the University of Cornell and is candidate for her master’s degree in May of 2023.
+Smith completed the Diversity and Inclusion Certificate program from the University of Cornell and, in 2023, graduated summa cum laude from the University of Oklahoma, earning a master’s degree in human relations and majoring in Diversity, Equity, and Strategic Impact.
 Smith is most proud of her work as the founder of 14621 Food Stands — 6 food stands strategically placed throughout the 14621 community in order to provide child friendly food options to the children in need.

 Contact Information: